出生年：1599 | 往生年：1655

 When 20, Great Master’s father passed away during winter.
 During the deliverance chanting of the ‘Sūtra On Earth Treasury (Kṣitigarbha) Bodhisattva’s Fundamental Vows’, he was moved to give rise to the thought of leaving worldly life, as he resumed being vegetarian.
 Every day, he would uphold recitation of the Buddha’s name, as he completed burning more than 2000 articles of his treatise to refute Buddhism.

-At 23, he gave rise to doubt when he heard a Dharma Master, when speaking on the Śūraṅgama Sūtra’ say, ‘The universe is in emptiness, with emptiness giving rise to great awakening.’
+At 23, he gave rose to doubt when he heard a Dharma Master, when speaking on the Śūraṅgama Sūtra’ say, ‘The universe is in emptiness, with emptiness giving rise to great awakening.’
 He asked himself, ‘How is emptiness able to give rise to this great awakening?
 And of the universe and space, how did they arise?’
 Feeling faint and helpless, heavily befuddled and scatter-minded, he was unable to continue his practice.
-Thereupon, before a Buddha image, he gave rise to 48 vows, and became determined to renounce the household life, to experience and investigate the great matter of attaining enlightenment to deliver all beings.
+Thereupon, before a Buddha image, he gave rose to 48 vows, and became determined to renounce the household life, to experience and investigate the great matter of attaining enlightenment to deliver all beings.

 When 24, Great Master dreamt that he prostrated to Great Master Hānshān, and sincerely requested for the Buddha’s teachings of the Great Vehicle.
 At that time, Great Master Hānshān was at Cáoxī, and Great Master Ǒuyì was not able to go there.
 Thus, through Great Master Hānshān’s disciple, Dharma Master Xuělǐng, he renounced the household life, and became a monk named Zhìxù, with the style name Ǒuyì.